 If you're en route to Ocean City or Dewey beach, a Vanderwende's pit stop is a must.
 Every flavor from the Cappuccino Crunch to Annie's Apple Pie is hand-crafted in their dairy farm.
 If you've got a few minutes to spare, grab a seat on the bench a la mode and watch the grazing cows out front.

-The home of the Museum of Ice Cream also houses one of the best ice cream shops in the nation.
-"I came here for the first time two years ago and have been coming back with friends and family ever since," Yelper Victoria F. raves.
-“They have so many flavors and all of them are amazing!
-This little mom and pop shop is way better than any of the ice cream chains nearby."
+The former home of the Museum of Ice Cream pop-up also houses one of the best ice cream shops in the nation.
+"I came here for the first time two years ago and have been coming back with friends and family ever since," Yelper Victoria F. raves about The Magic Cow.
+"They have so many flavors and all of them are amazing!
+This little mom-and-pop shop is way better than any of the ice cream chains nearby."